Research

 • Blocked writers: ~60%+ pause time, ~40% typing time

 What it indicates: Working memory is overloaded.
-You're thinking intensely but can't sustain translation into text.
+Writers think intensely but can't sustain translation into text.

 Pattern 4: Recursive Revision

-What it indicates: You can't separate drafting from revision.
+What it indicates: Inability to separate drafting from revision.
 Perfectionism prevents completing a full draft.

 Track three writing sessions (each 30+ minutes).
 After each session, answer these questions: